 by Alice Hall – Have you ever thought about making goat’s cheese?
-A person doesn’t have to be in goats very long before they start wondering what to do with all the surplus milk.
+A person doesn’t have to be raising goats very long before they start wondering what to do with all the surplus milk.
 Even here at Hallcienda, where our winter milk supply comes from one of our Nubian goats and four Pygmy goats, we sometimes get behind in milk consumption.
 Making goat’s cheese is a delicious, nutritious conservative way to use surplus milk.

 Making goat’s cheese (or any cheese, for that matter) is time-consuming and sometimes tricky, but if done correctly, the results are worth all the effort.
 One of the benefits of goat milk is being able to make many different types of cheese with it.
-Generally a gallon of milk yields a pound of cheese.
+Generally, a gallon of milk yields a pound of cheese.
 Cheese should not be made in galvanized or aluminum pans.
 Differences in cheese come mostly from the way the curd is cut and handled.
-Temperature during processing is vital when you’re making goat’s cheese, and must be watched closely.
+The temperature during processing is vital when you’re making goat’s cheese, and must be watched closely.
 Instructions on most cheeses indicate the milk should be heated slowly.
 From room temperature, it should take about half an hour to heat milk to 100°F.

 Some cheeses can be successfully frozen for later use.
 Whey, the byproduct of cheese, can also be used.
 It is rich in B vitamins, but it can be highly laxative.
 Whey can also be used to make Ricotta cheese.
 Limburger cheese is made of putrefied milk.

 Different cheeses use different starters.
 Buttermilk starter is Streptococcus Lactis.
 Yogurt comes from Lactobacillus bulgaris and leuconasta.
 Blue cheese is made with Penicillin roquerforti and Camembert is from Penicillin camemberti.